corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/cenm-support-matrix.md

 ## JDK support

-Corda Enterprise Edition 4.4+ and Corda Enterprise Network Manager 1.3+ have been tested and verified to work with **Oracle JDK 8 JVM 8u251** and **Azul Zulu Enterprise 8u252**, for Azure deployment downloadable from [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).
+Corda Enterprise Edition 4.10+ has been tested and verified to work with **Oracle JDK 8 JVM 8u352** and **Azul Zulu Enterprise 8u352**.
+Corda Enterprise Network Manager 1.5.9+ has been tested and verified to work with **Oracle JDK 8 JVM 8u382** and **Azul Zulu Enterprise 8u382**.
+For Azure deployment downloadable from [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

-Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Network Manager 1.5.
+Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Network Manager 1.5+.

 {{< warning >}}
 In accordance with the [Oracle Java SE Support Roadmap](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html)